AdityaPrakash-26/AdityaPrakash-26/README.md

 ### Hello there 👋

-I am Aditya Prakash, and I am a C++ developer.
+I am Aditya Prakash, and I am a student developer.
 I am currently pursuing Computer Engineering from Institute of Engineering and Technology, Indore.
-I am presently in my third semester.
+I am presently in my fourth semester.

+## About Me:
+- A quick leaner, with strong creative and analytical skills.
+- Equipped with a diverse and promising skill-set.
+- Good collaborator and outstanding team-player, comfortable working in a fast-moving, culturally diverse and globally distributed team environment.
+- Aspiring to solve real-world challenges using technology

 ##

 My skills include:
-- Android
+- Data Structures and Algorithms
 - Competitive Programming
-- Data Structures and Algorithms
+- Android Development
 - Game Programming
 - Full-stack Web Development

-I'm currently working on: Speech Recognition Android Maps Application
+I'm currently working on: Traffic Sign Detection

-Additionally, I am also an active competitive programmer, who regularly participates in competitions on CodeChef(Rated: 1755) and Hackerrank (6 stars in C++).
+Additionally, I am also an active competitive programmer, who regularly participates in programming competitions on CodeChef(Rated: 1755) and Hackerrank (6 stars in C++).

 ## Languages and Frameworks:
 ![C](https://img.shields.io/badge/C-27338e?style=flat-square&logo=c&logoColor=white)